opendatasoft/slate/source/includes/_dataset_metadata.md

 Dataset metadata are grouped within metadata templates that you can think of as namespaces.
 On top of the `default` metadata template, you may also find (depending on your domain's configuration) the `inspire`, `dcat` or `citadeljson` templates.
 Many other templates also exist and you can contact the support to define your own templates.

-## The metadata definition object

-This object contains all the information necessary to generate a form component for the given metadata.

-### Attributes

 ## The metadata object

 ### Attributes